 - A Drive in the Majestic Landscape

-Your venture to Kedarkantha Peak starts with a drive from Dehradun, which is a capital of Uttarakhand.
+Your venture to Kedarkantha Peak starts with a drive from Dehradun, which is the capital of Uttarakhand.
 The road from Dehradun takes you through the remotest routes and some of the most popular hill stations in Uttarakhand like Mussoorie and Purola.
-With bushes and green trees on either side, these picturesque roads offer an ideal surrounding to those who are hunting for peace, away from the buzz of city’s life.
+With bushes and green trees on either side, these picturesque roads offer an ideal surrounding to those who are hunting for peace, away from the buzz of the city’s life.

 - Spiritual Walk to Kedarkantha

-Smeared in mythological connotations, Uttarakhand is one of the holiest of all Hindu pilgrimage centres.
-It is home to four great religious sites – Yamunotri, Gangotri, Badrinath and Kedarnath.
+Smeared in mythological connotations, Uttarakhand is one of the holiest of all Hindu pilgrimage centers.
+It is home to four great religious sites – Yamunotri, Gangotri, Badrinath, and Kedarnath.
 Locals of Kedarkantha believe that this place was supposed to be Kedarnath as Lord Shiva wandered here in a bull’s avatar.
 After escaping from the Pandavas, he disguised as a bull to meditate in the valley.
 But the locals disturbed his peace and he fled from Kedarkantha to Kedarnath.
-Further, the villagers of Sankri believe that the Trishul of Lord Shiva, erected on the pile of rocks at the valley of Kedarkantha, guards them and fills the rivers of Himalayas.
+Further, the villagers of Sankri believe that the Trishul of Lord Shiva, erected on the pile of rocks at the valley of Kedarkantha, guards them and fills the rivers of the Himalayas.

 - Get Lost in the Mesmerizing Views of Smoky Mountains

-You will be rewarded with a dreamy view when green landscape will turn into snowy land.
+You will be rewarded with a dreamy view when the green landscape will turn into snowy land.
 In winters, the forests of pine and trees showcase an ideal combination of frozen ice with greenery.
-The feeling of being surrounded by the smoky mountains is a completely a unique experience in itself.
+The feeling of being surrounded by the smoky mountains is completely a unique experience in itself.
 Also, in the winters, the Govind National Park remains open, allowing the trekkers to explore the hidden gems in the scenic mountains.

 - A night under glittery sky aside gushing river stream

 The campsite of Kedarnath trek is one thing that will surely make your excursion faithfully spellbinding.
-Everyday with the end of 5-6 hours of trekking, your tents are set amidst pictorial scenery that would surely worth all your pain and weariness.
+Every day with the end of 5-6 hours of trekking, your tents are set amidst pictorial scenery that would surely worth all your pain and weariness.
 A night under the fancy sky and on a frozen land is like that you have stepped into a dreamy world.
 The campsites of Pukhrola and Akroti Thach, which are surrounded by pine and walnut trees, give you a lifetime experience.

 - Splendid 360-degree view of 13 Himalayan peaks